Dimension theory of Non-Autonomous iterated function systems: Affine Moran set with random translations

 for all $\bu,\bv\in \Sigma^\infty$, $\bu \neq \bv$, where $\mathcal{F} =\sigma\{\w_\bu : \bu\in \Lambda\}$ for any subset $\Lambda $ of $\Sigma^*$ such that $\bv|k+1, \bv|k+2,\ldots\in \Lambda$ and $\bu|k+2, \bu|k+3,\ldots \in \Lambda $ but $\bu|k+1\notin \Lambda$, where $|\bu\wedge \bv|=k$.
 Then

 for almost all $\w$. \end{lem}

-Finally, we prove that for almost all $\w$, the critical value $s_A$ gives the Hausdorff dimension of the self-affine Moran set $E^w$. \begin{proof}[Proof of Theorem ~\ref{asams}] By Theorem ~\ref{dimHU}, the critical value $s_A$ is the upper bound to the Hausdorff dimension of $E^w$, that is, $\dimh E^\w\leq s_A$.
+Finally, we prove that for almost all $\w$, the critical value $s_A$ gives the Hausdorff dimension of the non-autonomous affine set $E^w$. \begin{proof}[Proof of Theorem ~\ref{asams}] By Theorem ~\ref{dimHU}, the critical value $s_A$ is the upper bound to the Hausdorff dimension of $E^w$, that is, $\dimh E^\w\leq s_A$.
 We only need to show that $s_A$ is also the lower bound.

 Fix $\bu,\bv\in \Sigma^*$.
-Let $n=|\bu \wedge \bv|$, then
+Let $n=|\bu \wedge \bv|$.
+Then

 where $q_n(\bu,\bv,\w)$ is a random vector which is independent of $\w_{\bu|{n+1}}$.
 Since the measure $P$ is absolutely continuous with respect to $\mathcal{L}^d$ with bounded density, we have that

 For simplicity, we write $\alpha_1,\ldots,\alpha_d$ for the singular values of $T_{\bu\wedge\bv}$.
 Let $m$ be the integer such that $s<m\leq s+1$.
 Since $D$ is a bounded region in $\R^d$, there exists $\rho_0>0$ such that $D\subset B(0, \rho_0)$.
 It is clear that